podcast

 Why to Study International Relations (for Russian students) - Igor Suvorov | 2023 Episode 29

-[this episode is in Russian language] In the current geopolitical landscape, more than 50,000 Russian students are studying abroad, and many choose to hide their identity.
+In the current geopolitical landscape, more than 50,000 Russian students are studying abroad, and many choose to hide their identity.
 Additionally, there are many Russian university lecturers; for those who have left Russia, finding suitable job opportunities can be particularly challenging.
 Inspired by Ekaterina Schulmann and her efforts to provide relevant information in Russian, I’ve decided to concentrate solely on delivering an educational message for Russian students.
 I aim to underline the importance of studying international relations and utilising the internet to access open educational resources.
-To serve this purpose, I have selected Igor, a...
+To serve this purpose, I have selected Igor, a Russian student who has be...

 2023-09-06